State-Fisheries-Genomics-Lab/albacore_gtseq_panel_development/README.md

 A short summary is available in the file titled "panel_executive_summary"

+The "panel_development.docx" file provides a narrative description of the panel development process with a high level of detail.

 Further details, including fully reproducible logs of the components of this work completed by Dayan can be found at https://github.com/david-dayan/Albacore_feature_selection

 # Panel Design Overview